apache/druid/docs/ingestion/concurrent-append-replace.md

 --data-raw '{
     "dataSource": "YOUR_DATASOURCE",
     "taskContext": {
-        "useConcurrentLocks": "true"
+        "useConcurrentLocks": true
     }
 }'
 ```

-## Add a task lock to your ingestion job
+## Configure a task lock type for your ingestion job

 You also need to configure the ingestion job to allow concurrent tasks.